Einstein2150/RABIDS/README.md

 1.  **Install GUI Dependency:**

-    The user interface requires `PyQt5` Install it using pip:
+    The user interface requires `PyQt5` and `discord` Install it using pip:

     ```bash
-    pip install PyQt5
+    pip install PyQt5 discord
     ```

 2.  **Run the Application:**